 - Allows emergency power to the whole house;

-- You need 2 or 3 available slots in your panel right below the existing main breaker.
-You may have to relocate the existing branch circuits from these positions;
+- You need 2 or 3 available slots in your load box right below the existing main breaker.
+You will have to relocate the existing branch circuits from these positions;

 - Some models may also interfere with adjacent slots;

 - Some kits are not functional when the cover is removed;